 With a few simple and equally inexpensive real-food ingredients, you can replace the pre-packaged one-pan meals with more nutritious options.
-Certainly, you could use organic or gluten-free noodles in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.
+Certainly, you could use organic, gluten-free noodles or shirataki noodles, in place of the regular noodles in these types of one-pan meals, but this recipe is perfect for using various types of vegetable noodles.

 I often use our spiralizer to slice zucchini into thin noodles for this recipe (if you don’t have a spirazlier- get one! they do magic tricks in getting kids to love making and eating vegetables!)

-- Remove from the skillet and place in a baking dish.
+- Remove vegetables from the skillet and place in a baking dish.

-- Put under the broiler and cook about 7-10 minutes until desired crispness.
+- Turn oven on to broil and place the baking dish under the broiler for about 7-10 minutes until vegetables are desired crispness.

-- While cooking, brown the ground beef and add spices of choice.
+- While cooking, brown the ground beef in the skillet and add the spices.

-- Add onions/zucchini back to the skillet, mix and serve.
+- Add the onions and zucchini back to the skillet, mix, and serve.